tequdev/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-multisig.md

 # Deploying a smart contract with Xahau transactions to an Evernode cluster

-Using Evernode developer kit, you can create an [everpocket-nodejs-contract](https://www.npmjs.com/package/everpocket-nodejs-contract) supported multi sign enabled instance cluster in Evernode and deploy your smart contract with Xahau transactions, as you did locally in ["HotPocket tutorial - Xahau transactions"](../../hotpocket/tutorials/multisig.md).
+Using the Evernode developer kit, you can create an [everpocket-nodejs-contract](https://www.npmjs.com/package/everpocket-nodejs-contract) supported multi-signing enabled instance cluster in Evernode and deploy your smart contract with Xahau transactions, as you did locally in ["HotPocket tutorial - Xahau transactions"](../../hotpocket/tutorials/multisig.md).

-- This will create an Evernode cluster with given specs.
+- This will create an Evernode cluster with the given specs.
-- Then, as it did in [hpdevkit](../../hotpocket/hpdevkit/overview.md), this will also generate signer list for the provided master account and uploads them to each node in the cluster
+- Then, as it did in [hpdevkit](../../hotpocket/hpdevkit/overview.md), this will also generate a signer list for the provided master account and upload them to each node in the cluster

 ## Deploy smart contract